 Therefore, I hope you will consider contributing to this very meaningful Grace Klein Community cause and help us raise $15,000 to cover the surgeries and subsequent post-operative care for all 15 women.
 As the holidays approach and your family, church, school, or business considers meaningful ways to give back, please considering partnering with us to make 2018 a transformative year for 15 women and their families.

-Doctor of Medicine Candidate, Class of 2020
+Claud Crosby and members of the Morehouse School of Medicine Class of 2020